mnot/I-D/httpbis-header-registry/draft.md

 Any party can request registration of a HTTP header field.
 See {{?RFC7231}} Section 8.3.1 for considerations to take into account when creating a new HTTP header field.

+The "HTTP Header Field Name" registry is located at "https://www.iana.org/assignments/http-headers/".
-Registration requests can be sent to the "http-registrations@ietf.org" mailing list.
-The Expert(s) MAY establish alternate means of requesting registrations, which SHOULD be linked to from the registry page.
+Registration requests can be made by following the instructions located there or by sending an email to the "ietf-http-wg@ietf.org" mailing list.

+Header field names are registered on the advice of a Designated Expert (appointed by the IESG or their delegate).
+Header fields with the status 'permanent' are Specification Required (using terminology from {{!RFC8126}}).

 Registration requests consist of at least the following information: